NEVADA

 (1867 - 1886), near Halleck

 Established after Fort Ruby was abandoned.
 Located 12 miles south of town on Cottonwood Creek.
 Known as Camp Halleck until 1879.
-In 1868 it became the headquarters of the Military District of Nevada soon before Fort Churchill was abandoned.
-Nothing remains at the site.
+In 1868 it became the headquarters of the Military District of Nevada just before Fort Churchill was abandoned.
+Nothing remains at the site but a stone monument.
+See also Nevada Landmarks

 Fort Ruby